 These two professions are also likely to increase.
 The required architects and engineers could grow between 80 and 200 million, depending on how infrastructure and building investments are developing.

 Climate Change and Renewable Energy

-To mitigate the environmental changes we’re facing, we’ll need professionals engaged in the field of solar and wind technology.
-Based on the forecast of McKinsey Global, this might involved hiring workers tasked with manufacturing, construction, and installation jobs in that sector.
+Based on the forecast of McKinsey Global, this might involve hiring up to 10 million workers tasked with manufacturing, construction, and installation jobs in that sector.

 Money in House Choirs